Under Montana Skies

-Under Montana Skies is a 1930 American western film directed by Richard Thorpe and starring Kenneth Harlan, Slim Summerville and Dorothy Gulliver.
+Under Montana Skies is a 1930 American pre-Code western film directed by Richard Thorpe and starring Kenneth Harlan, Slim Summerville and Dorothy Gulliver.
 It was produced and distributed by Tiffany Pictures, one of the leading independent studios in Hollywood.

-Synopsis
+Plot

 In a western town, cowboy Clay Conning gets a traveling musical troupe out of financial trouble so they can put on a show.
 However, a cattle rustler and old adversary of his makes off with the box office cash, leading to a pursuit.